backstage/backstage/.changeset/early-hats-rest.md

 '@backstage/plugin-user-settings': patch
 ---

-Add UserSettingsIdentityCard to show the result of the identityApi.getBackstageIdentity() call to help debug ownership issues.
+Added new `<UserSettingsIdentityCard />` to show the result of the `identityApi.getBackstageIdentity()` call to help debug ownership issues.
+The new card has been added to the user settings page.